alexander-winkler/LIDOrefine/Readme.md

 - `-i`/`--infile`: The CSV file that has been modified.
 - `-x`/`--xml`: The original XML file the modified data is to be written into.
 - `-I`/`--infix`: String added to the output filename in order to avoid that the original file be overwritten.
 Default value: `_refined`.
 The above example thus produces an file with the filename `inputLIDO_refined.xml`
+- `-k`/`--keeptimestamp`: By default, every time the command is run, a modification timestamp is added.
+This behaviour can be disabled using this optional flag.

 ## Workflow